ARMmbed/mbed-os-5-docs/docs/porting/target/target.md

 }
 ```

-Targets which don't make use of a pinmap, such as ones with peripherals that can be connected to any pin, must still define pinmaps as these are needed for testing.
-For these devices the pinmap does not need to be comprehensive.
-Instead it should list a representative sample of pins and peripherals so they can be tested appropriately.
+Targets that don't use a pinmap, such as ones with peripherals that can connect to any pin, must still define pin maps because testing requires them.
+For these devices, the pin map does not need to be comprehensive.
+Instead, it should list a representative sample of pins and peripherals, so they can be tested appropriately.

 ### Testing